 - Bush Fire Advice and Permits to Burn

 - Infringement appeal form

-Our 'Report it' online reporting tool allows you to quickly report damage to Council facilities, maintenance issues or suspicious activity such as illegal dumping or littering.
+Our 'Report it' online reporting tool allows you to quickly report damage to Council facilities, maintenance issues, off-road vehicles or suspicious activity such as illegal dumping or littering.
 To lodge a report, click here.

 Registration: All dogs in Western Australia over the age of three (3) months must be registered and microchipped.
 Read more about dog registration here.

 Responsible ownership: Part of being a responsible dog owner is ensuring your dog is kept secure in your yard.
 Loved family pets that have escaped their yards are often responsible for serious offences and it's best to mitigate this risk before it occurs.
 Residents are urged to report any wandering dogs as soon as they see them.
 Find out more about responsible dog ownership here: Responsible Dog Ownership (0.7mb PDF)